Wise Villa Winery

 What the Winery Says

-With a long finish, bright plum, goji berry, blackberry, spice and pepper flavors, this is a wine great to drink by itself.
+With a long finish, bright plum, goji berry, blackberry, spice and pepper flavors with a smooth berry-vanilla finish, this is a great wine to drink by itself.
 Yet, with balanced acidity and tannin that is usually lacking in Zin, this wine will pair excellently with dinner.

 - Dr. Grover C. Lee